Zantemann/register_app/Security.md

 **Recommendations**:

-- Encrypt sensitive data in the database using a strong encryption algorithm.
+- Consider encrypting sensitive data in the database using a strong encryption algorithm.

 **Reflection**: